 A Cyber Security Framework for Employees

 Having a security program is critical to reducing cyber risk.
 But how can you measure its effectiveness and relay it to the board?
 Ultimately, you should be able to demonstrate that the security program achieved three goals: basic awareness, positive culture, and effective procedures.
-To test your program, you can hire a penetration tester, utilise red teaming, bring in a consulting organisation, or perform a comprehensive audit.
+To test your program, you can hire a penetration tester, utilize red teaming, bring in a consulting organization, or perform a comprehensive audit.

 However, a simpler way is to imagine an employee – not a technical person, just anyone – who is working away and sees something that might be wrong.
 Ask them these three questions:

 - Would she know if it were wrong or not?